alessio94/easyjet-leptons-met/README.md

 - FW and NTUP users: [easyjet FW](https://mattermost.web.cern.ch/sh4b/channels/easyjet-fw).
 - FW developers and notifications: [easyjet dev](https://mattermost.web.cern.ch/sh4b/channels/easyjet-dev).

+Meetings will be held on demand, generally 1 pm Friday, Central European Time, see [the indico easyjet group](https://indico.cern.ch/category/17096/).

 # Installation

 *The instructions below with `setupATLAS` and `asetup` assume you are working on a CERN CentOS terminal, e.g. lxplus or a Singularity container on an institute cluster.
 Alternative instructions for using Docker images are given below.*